 Call 911 if you believe the resident needs emergency care because of severely neglected living conditions or is in immediate danger from a physically or sexually abusive caregiver.

 If there is no life-threatening danger, start by notifying the nursing home administration, who should be able to take immediate action to end the abuse.
-You may also file a report with Florida’s Department of Elder Affairs online or by calling 800-962-2873.
+You may also file a report with Florida’s Department of Elder Affairs online or by calling.

-When to Contact a Nursing Home Abuse Lawyer in Duval County, FL
+Connect with a Nursing Home Abuse Attorney in Duval County, FL Today

 While you may be able to take immediate steps to end the neglect or abuse that occurred, erasing the physical or emotional damage is more difficult.
 A financial settlement may not alter the fact that abuse occurred, but it can at least help pay for the tools to aid recovery such as medical treatment and other therapy.

 If you suspect your loved one suffered nursing home abuse or neglect, the Law Offices of Anidjar & Levine can help you with responsive legal care.
 Call us right now to get a free consultation and secure representation from a nursing home abuse lawyer in Duval County, FL.